freelawproject/free.law/content/courts-db-a-new-open-database.md

     }]

-Courts-db is part of a larger initiative of FLP to organize and provide access to every US court opinion in history and we encourage and invite users to join, research and test.
+Courts-db is part of larger initiatives at FLP to organize and provide free and open access to every US court opinion in history and we encourage and invite users to join, research and test our code.

 To learn more about the project, the data and how to use the API please visit [Courts-db on Github][courts-db].